dhubleur-42-projects/Corewar-Web/apps/front-app/README.md

 # Front app

-## Variables
+## Env variables

-Copy the `.env.tpl` file to `.env` and fill in the required variables:
+Copy the `./envValues/.env.local` file to `./.env`.
+You don't need to change anything for development

+You can also configure other variables if you need to:
 -   `VITE_API_URL` The url of the backend service

-You can configure other variables if you need to, but they are not required for the app to work:

 -   `VITE_LOCALE_KEY` The key used to store the locale in the local storage (default: `locale`)
 -   `VITE_LOCALE_DEFAULT` The default locale to use if no locale is set in the local storage (default: `en`)